 Orbit: Near-circular orbit, apogee = 1510 km, perigee = 1480 km, inclination = 82.5º, period = 115.8 minutes.

-• In 2009, the data are being received by the students’ Satellite Control Center established at SibSAU, on a daily basis.
+- In 2009, the data was still being received by the students’ Satellite Control Center established at SibSAU, on a daily basis.

-• According to information from NPO PM, the DOKA-B equipment took control over the spacecraft shortly after the deployment.
-Within 4 days after launch, a stable orientation mode was reached.
+- According to information from NPO PM, the DOKA-B equipment took control over the spacecraft shortly after deployment.
+Within 4 days of the launch, a stable orientation mode was reached.

 RADEK (Research of radiation shields efficiency at radiation effects of the Earth Van Allen belts, the Sun and the space)